 In this itinerary focusing on “Old” New York City, we’ll check out some establishments that have managed to either survive for unnervingly long or that manage to capture the spirit of a different time.
 Some are well-known and others are not, but all are throwbacks to previous decades.
 (Please note that all locations are in Manhattan unless otherwise stated.)

 The Lower East Side of Manhattan is where immigration exploded in the late 1800s and into the early 1900s.
 In particular, immigrants from southern and eastern Europe crammed into tiny tenement apartments as they scratched out meager existences in the city.
-At the Tenement Museum, two apartments have been restored to resemble what they would have looked like back in the day.
-Museum curators found surviving descendants of former tenants who helped fill in precise detail and who were recorded discussing their memories.
+At the Tenement Museum, apartments have been restored to resemble what they would have looked like back in the day.
+Tours offered are updated regularly and focus on either a specific family, a typical day during different years, or social movements that sprang up from the tough living conditions in the neighborhood.
 It’s an incredible peek into the lives of the families who worked and built New York to be what it is today.

 Museum at Eldridge Street